 Summing up

-Velocity Frequent Flyer status is currently a very solid offering for those who travel a lot on Virgin Australia and its partner airlines.
+Velocity Frequent Flyer status is currently a reasonable offering for those who travel a lot on Virgin Australia and its partner airlines.

-While its lounge network is not as large or refined as Qantas and its oneworld partners, Velocity provides practical perks to Gold and Platinum members that are not seen with Qantas.
+While its lounge network is not as large or refined as Qantas and Qantas’ partners, Velocity provides some practical perks to Gold and Platinum members that are not seen with Qantas.
 This includes ‘Fly Ahead’ for Gold and Platinum members and complimentary upgrades for Platinum members.

 It’s also currently easier to earn Velocity status overall.
-Tier thresholds are lower, fares are generally cheaper, and Family Pooling can reduce the amount of flying needed by half – or even more.
+Tier thresholds are lower, and Family Pooling can reduce the amount of flying needed by half – or even more.

 Still, we wouldn’t recommend spending extra time and money just to obtain status.
 It’s best suited to those who are travelling constantly for work or leisure anyway and could maybe tweak a few things to maximise their Status Credits.

-Remember, once you have status with one airline, you have your foot in the door and can status match to other airlines and alliances.
+Remember, once you have status with one airline, you have your foot in the door and could status match to other airlines and alliances.

 Frequently asked questions